 The first week of the New Year was marked by plenty of stories that talked about the outlook for the capital markets in 2012.

-The S&P ended the year almost exactly flat.
+The US stock market ended the year almost exactly flat.

 If you are looking for some thoughtful pieces on how to invest the money we hope you will make this year, check out these three pieces:

 Business Insider’s Henry Blodget is picking up on a sea change in investing.
 An increasingly skeptical public is figuring out that the only winning investment strategies available to average Americans are based on a low-cost, diversified portfolio, as he writes in this piece, Finally Some Excellent Investment Advice.

 “In other words, if you want to invest intelligently, the first thing you should do is ignore 99.9% of what you hear in the financial media” about how you can be successful at picking stocks and forecasting the market.